mrdcvlsc/machine-learning-lab/README.md

 # mymllab
-a dump for my machine learning practice outputs
+a dump for my machine learning practice outputs, where I tried to implement machine learning algorithms from scratch (kinda)